signmotion/id_gen/README.md

 Requests and suggestions are warmly welcome.

-Contributions are what make the open-source community such a great place to learn, create, and be inspired.
+Contributions are what make the open-source community such a great place to learn, create, take a new skills, and be inspired.

 If this is your first contribution, I'll leave you with some of the best links I've found: they will help you get started or/and become even more efficient.

 - [Guide to Making a First Contribution](https://github.com/firstcontributions/first-contributions).
 You will find the guide in your native language.
 - [How to Contribute to Open Source](https://opensource.guide/how-to-contribute).
 Longread for deep diving for first-timers and for veterans.
 - [Summer Guide from Google](https://youtu.be/qGTQ7dEZXZc).
+- [CodeTriangle](https://codetriage.com) Free community tools for contributing to Open Source projects.

 The package **IdGen** is open-source, stable and well-tested.
 Development happens on [GitHub](https://github.com/signmotion/id_gen).
 Feel free to report issues